sercankulcu/sercankulcu.github.io/_posts/2016-11-10-remembering-ataturk-on-november-10-2016.md

   - turkey
 ---

-November 10 is a day of remembrance for Mustafa Kemal Atatürk, founder of the Republic of Türkiye.
+Every November 10, Turkiye pauses to remember Mustafa Kemal Ataturk.

-In 2016, Türkiye has experienced a difficult and intense year.
-Moments of national strain make reflection on institutions, citizenship, law, education, and democratic responsibility especially meaningful.
+In 2016, the country lived through a difficult and tense year.
+In such periods, remembrance can easily become louder, but what is needed is often calmer: reason, law, education, and a sense of common responsibility.

-Atatürk's legacy emerged from another period of extraordinary uncertainty.
-He believed that national independence needed more than military success.
-It also required institutions, education, economic development, scientific thinking, and a shared sense of civic responsibility.
+Ataturk's legacy offers that calmer vocabulary.
+He believed that a nation could protect its independence by building modern institutions and citizens capable of thought.
+This matters most when public life feels heavy.
+The answer to uncertainty cannot be only fear or anger; it must also include knowledge, patience, and trust in civic order.

-That is why November 10 should not be only ceremonial.
+November 10 does not remove the difficulties of a year.
+It places them inside a longer history.
+The Republic was born from hard conditions, and its survival depends on how responsibly later generations behave in their own hard times.

-At 09:05, the country becomes silent.
+At 09:05, the country falls silent.
+In that silence, respect and responsibility stand together.

-In that silence, we remember not only a leader, but also the difficult work of building and maintaining a modern state.
+We remember Ataturk with gratitude.